wd-tim-haynie/bt-netengops-f5-cp-sync-healthcheck/README.md

 ### Script Variables

 - `CLIENT_SECRET`: Manditory.
 Client's secret key for API authentication.
-This will be visible in clear text in the current version of this script
+This will be visible in clear text in the current version of this script.
 - `CLIENT_ID`: Manditory.
 Client ID name for ClearPass API authentication.
 - `BUFFER_TIME`: Time buffer for token refresh.
-10 minutes by default if not specified.
+10 minutes (600 seconds) by default if not specified.
 Must be less than token lifetime configured on the API client and greater than the monitor interval.
-Recommended minimum of 1 minute.
+Recommended minimum of 25 seconds to overcome replication delay.
 - `MON_INTERVAL`: Interval for monitoring in seconds.
 Must match the internal configured on the monitor itself.
 5 seconds by default if not specified.
 Must be less than the token lifetime and greater than 1.

 ### Token Lifetime